appdev-projects/rps-bs4/README.md

  1. Ensure that you've forked this repository to your own GitHub account.
 So, you should have a copy at `https://github.com/[YOUR USERNAME]/rps-bs4`.
  1. Follow the [Starting on a project with Cloud9](https://guides.firstdraft.com/getting-started-with-cloud9.html) guide to set up your workspace.
  1. I always recommend closing as many browsers tabs as possible from the last project you were working on — it's very easy to get confused with too many tabs going.
- 1. Set up the project (install a bunch of powerful libraries on the workspace, whatever the project depends upon, etc):
+ 1. At a Terminal prompt, set up the project (install a bunch of powerful libraries on the workspace, whatever the project depends upon, etc):

     ```
     bin/setup